piecepackr/piecepackr/README.rst

     $ cp NotoEmoji-Regular.ttf $fonts_dir/
     $ rm NotoEmoji-unhinted.zip

 If you don't install the above fonts then you might need to install some additional fonts onto your system in order to cover all the symbols you'd like to use in your piecepack.
+If you have an older version of Ubuntu you may need to manually install additional `Noto fonts <https://www.google.com/get/noto/>`_.

 **Warning**: This program embeds (subsets of) fonts into the print-and-play pdf's.
 Not all fonts can be legally distributed this way!
 Be careful with which ones you use!
-The Noto and Quivira fonts used in the demos are safe to embed into CC-BY-SA-4.0 licensed print-and-play pdf's as are all fonts licensed under the SIL Open Font License (OFL).
+The Noto and Quivira fonts used in the demos are legal to embed into CC-BY-SA-4.0 licensed print-and-play pdf's as are all fonts licensed under the SIL Open Font License (OFL).

 How to use executable Rscripts
 ------------------------------